-KEYWORDS: Euler numbers, asymptotic inclusion, asymptotic approximation
+KEYWORDS: Euler numbers, asymptotic inclusion, asymptotic approximation, OEIS A122045.

 An approximation of the Euler numbers.